 At Wistaston Academy PE and sport is a key aspect of school life.
 Through their competitions and high quality teaching our pupils take pride in taking part and pushing themselves to achieve.
 As a school we adopt a ‘sports for all’ ethos and actively encourage and make participation in sports a core part of every pupils’ education.
 Through lessons, extra-curricular activities and school teams, there is an opportunity for every child to take part in physical activity.
 At Wistaston Academy we recognise PE as fundamental in developing the whole child and promote healthy active lifestyles and lifelong participation.
 Across the curriculum pupils learn to become physically confident in a way which supports their health and fitness.
 We prepare our children for life, as well as the next stage of their education.
 PE at Wistaston Academy gives pupils the opportunities to compete in sport and other physical activities, build character and help to embed values such as leadership, fairness and respect.
 We enable pupils to flourish as individuals; encouraging them to become leaders and pursue their own strengths in different sporting roles.
 Individual interests are promoted by offering an array of activities both at lunchtimes and after school.
 Staff at Wistaston Academy are enthusiastic, dynamic and committed to improving the quality of pupils’ learning and aim to create a caring and supportive working ethos, where pupils are recognised as individuals and learn to respect one another.

-The PE curriculum at Wistaston Academy is based upon the Primary National Curriculum 2013 which provides a clear framework and outlines the knowledge and skills taught at each key stage.
+The PE curriculum at Wistaston Academy is adapted from the Complete PE scheme of work, which is based upon the Primary National Curriculum 2013, which provides a clear framework and outlines the knowledge and skills taught at each key stage.
+Careful consideration of learning objectives and key questions ensures declarative knowledge (knowing what) and procedural knowledge (knowing how) is taught across the curriculum.
 The curriculum is led and overseen by the PE Specialist, who supports class teachers in the planning and delivery of high-quality PE lessons.
 Pupils take part in two PE lessons each week.
-Active lunch times, inter school competitions and festivals, the daily mile and a range of after school sports clubs are available to pupils as part of our ambition to ensure that all pupils are taking part in at least 60 minutes of physical activity each day.
-We have outstanding facilities, including changing rooms, a golden mile track, sports fields, and an all-weather pitch which creates an environment for development.
+Active lunch times and breaktimes, intra and inter school competitions and festivals, active cross-curricular lessons and a range of extensive, before school, lunchtime and after school sports clubs (provided free of charge to all pupils) are available to pupils as part of our ambition to ensure that all pupils are taking part in at least 60 minutes of physical activity each day, during the school day.
+We have outstanding facilities, including changing rooms, a golden mile track, sports fields, playground apparatus, bespoke, purpose-built nursery and reception outdoor arears and an all-weather pitch which creates an environment for accelerated physical development.
 This, alongside a specialist PE teacher and coaches, supports pupils with a range of abilities and interests with pathways to achieve the ultimate goal of becoming lifelong participators in physical activity.

 Early Years Foundation Stage